 The band is high energy; your guests will be "dancing in the aisles"!

 Ben is an accomplished classical musician.
-He has managed the DC Chamber Society Chamber Music ensemble since 1999.
+He has managed the Chamber Society Chamber Music ensemble since 1999.
 They perform standard repertoire from the classical chamber music genre, as well as champion new works.
 Ben and his ensemble have premiered over 30 new compositions since the group's inception.
-They have performed at the Kennedy Center, the Smithsonian, and many other prestigious venues in the Washington, DC region.
+They have performed at the Kennedy Center, the Smithsonian, and many other prestigious venues in the world.

 The Snark Ensemble is an instrumental group dedicated to the creation and live performance of new music to silent film.
 The ensemble joyfully celebrates the zany, clever, and brilliant world of vintage silent comedies in its specially-crafted film scores.
 The Snark Ensemble creates and performs scores which respond to and amplify the events taking place on screen.
 To the composers of the Snark Ensemble, each film suggests a unique sound world.
 To this end, the multi-instrumental talents of the ensemble’s composers and guest performers allow them to draw on an astonishing range of instruments and stylistic diversity.
 The ensemble also creates and performs concert versions of their film scores and has supplied music for dance and incidental music for theater.